Gavin Peacock

 Gavin Keith Peacock (born 18 November 1967) is an English former professional footballer and sports television pundit.

 As a player he was midfielder and striker from 1984 until 2002, notably playing in the Premier League for Chelsea.
 He also played in the Football League for Newcastle United, Queens Park Rangers, Gillingham, AFC Bournemouth and Charlton Athletic.

-He then worked in the media as a pundit, notably for BBC Sport, before relocating to Canada to study theology and becoming a Christian minister.
+He then worked in the media as a pundit, notably for BBC Sport, before relocating to Canada to study theology and become a Christian minister.

 Early life

 Born in Eltham, Peacock lived in Crayford in the London Borough of Bexley, and attended Bexley Grammar School in nearby Welling as a child.
 He played schoolboy international football for England.

 Peacock comes from a footballing family; his father Keith played for Charlton.
 Though Peacock followed Charlton Athletic as a child, he maintained a soft spot for Newcastle United.
 His father's side of the family are from North East England, and his father's cousin was at Newcastle in the 1950s, though he did not make a first team debut.
 In his youth Peacock owned Newcastle replica shirts and also regularly visited South Shields on family holidays.
 He has said that his family lineage and connection to the North East was a big draw in him signing for Newcastle when the opportunity came up.